gowebly/gowebly/README.md

 - Helps to get into the **Go** + **htmx** + **hyperscript** technology stack faster.
 - CLI that **does most** of the routine setup and preparation for production.
+- Contains a comprehensive **example** of how to use it out of the box.
 - **Well-documented**, with a lot of tips and assists from the authors.

 ## ⚡️ Quick start